The Price Is Right: Broadcast history

 The format of the show has since remained virtually unchanged.
 New pricing games are generally added each year, while others are retired.
 In addition, prizes and pricing games have kept pace with inflation, with games originally designed for four-digit prices of prizes (most often cars) adjusted to allow for five-digit prices, such as by providing the first digit of its price for free.
 While the set has seen numerous redesigns and upgrades over the years, the show has maintained a similar aesthetic element since its premiere in 1972.

 In season 36, CBS began offering full episodes of the show available for free viewing on the network's website.
 The show also began broadcasting in high definition with The Price Is Right $1,000,000 Spectacular primetime specials (the normal daytime version continued to air in 4:3 standard definition).
 The show made the full transition to HD broadcasts beginning with season 37.
 During the weeks of September 28, 2009, September 20, 2010, and October 4, 2010, two new episodes aired each weekday on CBS.
 In 2009, the additional episodes filled a gap between the cancellation of the daytime drama Guiding Light and the debut of Let's Make a Deal.
 In 2010, the extra episodes aired between the cancellation of As the World Turns and the debut of The Talk.
 The intervening week offered a second episode of Let's Make a Deal.
 The 2009 second episode aired in the timeslot vacated by Guiding Light at 10:00 a.m. or 3:00 p.m.
 ET/PT, depending on the affiliate's choice.
 In 2010, the second episode aired in the former As the World Turns time slot, at 2:00 p.m.
 ET/PT.
-On December 5, 2024, it was announcedthat reruns of The Price is Right will temporarily fill in the timeslot of the recently cancelled afternoon daytime talk show The Talk (which was cancelled on December 16, 2024) until the new soap opera Beyond the Gates arrives on February 24, 2025.
-However, on January 27, 2025, Price reruns were eventually replaced by split repeats of the new CBS primetime Hollywood Squares that the network owns (unlike Price, owned by RTL Group) which Carey appears in selected episodes (both shows are part of the CBS primetime schedule between Survivor seasons) hosted by Nate Burleson until January 31, 2025.
+On December 5, 2024, it was announced that reruns of The Price is Right will temporarily fill in the timeslot of the recently cancelled afternoon daytime talk show The Talk (which was cancelled on December 16, 2024) until the new soap opera Beyond the Gates arrives on February 24, 2025.
+However, on January 27, 2025, Price reruns were eventually replaced by split repeats of the new CBS primetime Hollywood Squares, owned by the network (unlike Price, owned by RTL Group). which Carey appears in selected episodes.
+Both The Price Is Right at Night and Hollywood Squares are part of the CBS primetime schedule between Survivor seasons) hosted by Nate Burleson until January 31, 2025.

 Syndicated productions

 Three syndicated versions of The Price Is Right have aired.
-The first two followed the same format as the half-hour daytime version but were intended to air on most stations in the early evening in the pre-prime time slot, and as such, they were referred to by the announcer as "the nighttime Price Is Right."
+The first two followed the same format as the half-hour daytime version but were intended to air on most stations in the early evening slot before or after local newscasts, and as such, they were referred to by the announcer as "the nighttime Price Is Right."